nicolezattarin/VQE-minimization-strategies/results/Benchmarks_scipy_iminuit.md

 <img src="8q.png"  width="700" class="center"/>

-Accuracy is plotted with the same limits on y axis in order to better compare different number of qubits circuits.
+Accuracy is plotted with the same limits on y axis, in order to better compare different circuits with different number of qubits.
 Note: simulation performed on Galileo (1 cpu per task)

 ## Error due to different seeds
-When we find the ground state the initial parameters of the optimization are a (2 * nQubits * nLayers + nQubits) dimensions array of random values extracted uniformly in (0, 2pi).
-Repeating the same simulation with different seeds we observe oscillations, as shown in these plots:
+When we find the ground state, the initial parameters of the optimization are stored in a (2 * nQubits * nLayers + nQubits) dimensions array of random values extracted uniformly in (0, 2pi).
+Repeating the same simulation with different seeds we observe the oscillations shown in these plots:

 <img src="4qBFGS_error.png"  width="500"/>  <img src="4qSLSQP_error.png"  width="500"/>
 <img src="4qmigrad_error.png"  width="500"/>  <img src="4qtrust-constr_error.png"  width="500"/>